top of page

 Since 2006 she has been working on Exilio de dentro, a project exploring the historical memory of the Spanish Civil War.
 She continued to deepen her documentary language, producing several reportages and contributing to Italian and international magazines.
 The encounter with the Finnish photographer Arno Rafael Minkkinen in 2008 represented a meaningful exchange and led her to the exploration of the self-portrait technique.
 From that pivotal moment self-portrait has become the means of telling universally inspiring stories.

 In 2016 she realized Le Donne di Picasso, a series of reenacted self-portraits that give a voice to the suffering of eight women who had loved Pablo Picasso.
 This work marks the beginning of the collaboration with the cinema costume designer Lisangela Sabbatella, leading to the formation of a small team of professionals towards deepening the language of the mise-en-scène, something that Cristina adopted in the years of early training as a photographer.
-Cristina’s most recent project, Sin Hombre (2019), is a free reconstruction of the love story between two Spanish women who managed to get married in a church in 1901.
+Cristina’s most recent project,

 In 2021, together with her life partner and video-maker Ippolito Simion, brings to life the project Terra Mater which aims to investigate the relationship between earth and human fertility by concentrating upon the fragility of the individual in contrast to the greatness of our planet.